SecuritySense/open-in-blank-markdown-shortcode/README.md

 <pre><code>{{< open-in-blank "Github" "https://github.com/SecuritySense/" >}}
 </code></pre>

-The text between the first quotes is the text that is displayed within the post with the second qoted text being the URL to open.
+The text between the first quotes is the text that is displayed within the post with the second quoted text being the URL to open.